 Many Families Face the Challenges of Divorce or Separation

 Since there are so many things to work out it makes sense that both parents will have an opinion and that those opinions may clash at times.
-If you can work these things out with a mediator than that is best.
-My role in co-parenting counseling will be to help you each understand how to recognize when your emotions are high, understand how to work through them, how to best respond to your ex when your emotions are high and how to work towards an agreement.
-My biggest role, I believe, is to help you understand how your children are impacted by the way in which you both work things out, or don’t work things out.
-I want both parents to understand that their children are in the middle and feel the tension, even if they are not physically present during discussions.
+If you can work these things out with a mediator, that is best.
+A therapist’s role in co-parenting counseling will be to help you each understand how to recognize when your emotions are high, understand how to work through them, how to best respond to your ex when emotions are high and how to work towards an agreement.
+A therapist’s biggest role, perhaps, is to help you understand how your children are impacted by the way in which you both work things out, or don’t.
 The best indicator of how parents work out their differences is seen in their children.
-I often provide hand-outs to educate on what to expect and things to look out for.
-These can be good reminders for when you are home and may have a hard time remembering all that was discussed in session.

 Co-Parenting Counseling Can Help Both You and Your Children

 Co-parenting counseling is designed to help parents and by extension, your children.
-It’s true that asking separated parents to sit in the same room can be a sticky situation with lots of emotions flying around.
-From the beginning, I will stress that we are not here to work on the relationship.
-Instead, I will help each of you figure out how to work together when parenting your children.
-I strive to be as neutral as possible while focusing on the children.
-I will suggest coping strategies and help you come to respect each other, even if you are in very different places.
-This is a safe space for you to communicate your emotions and thoughts, and I want both parents to feel able to bring up concerns and ideas as to what may help.
-I tend to have a direct approach with clients, which can be helpful in co-parenting counseling.
+It’s true that asking separated parents to sit in the same room can be sticky with lots of emotions flying around.
+From the beginning, the goals of co-parenting counseling are define and clarity is expressed around not working on the marital relationship.
+The therapist will strive to be as neutral as possible while focusing on the children.
+This is a safe space for you to communicate your emotions and thoughts.

 With the help and support of an experienced counselor, you can learn how to navigate the new rules of your relationship with your co-parent.
 You can come to better understand what your children may by thinking and feeling, and what sort of responses you can expect from them.
 Though divorce and separation are never easy, counseling can help your transition into co-parenting go as smoothly as possible.

 If you have tried to do navigate co-parenting on your own and it was not successful, counseling can help.
-I can’t promise it will be fun, but it can be effective.
+No promises it will be fun, but it can be effective.